A2Vision/ComputerConnector/README.md

 #### Recording of macroses

-User can press a button in a window and select retrospectively amongst saved screenshots the beginning of the user defined macro.
+User can press a button in a window and select retroactively amongst saved screenshots the beginning of the user defined macro.
 Then this macro from the library can be executed in any window